la32094uf/docs-songbook-creator/README.md

 # docs-songbook-creator
-Google sheet and docs script to create a songbook
+Google sheet and docs script to create a songbook with lyrics Lyric-songbook campfire songbook creator

 With this google sheet, you create a google-docs songbook for campfire-songs.